The Bannister Effect – Breaking Your 4-Minute Mile

 What are the 4-minute miles that are holding you and your practice back?
 Many of the things that we believe to be impossible are just that – until proven otherwise.

 At Patient News, we provide effective marketing tools and business intelligence that can guide your practice in reaching its full potential.
-Over the past 25 years, we have witnessed thousands of practice’s break their “4-minute mile.”
+Since 1993, we have witnessed thousands of practice’s break their “4-minute mile.”